 History of the Samoyed

 It may come as no surprise that the hardy, thick-coated Samoyed originates from Russia, a country where frigid temperatures demand a well-insulated barrier against the cold.
 Their name comes from the semi-nomadic Samoyede people of Siberia, who have relied on the breed for centuries for things like hunting, herding reindeer, pulling sleds, and snuggling for warmth on freezing Arctic nights.

 Sammies are classified as a basal breed, meaning their existence pre-dates the origins of most modern dog breeds.
-Their strong work ethic and incredibly friendly nature has made them a good companion to humans throughout their long existence, which has helped the breed proliferate.
+Their strong work ethic and incredibly friendly nature have made them a good companion to humans throughout their long existence, which has helped the breed proliferate.
 It was Arctic explorers who first brought the breed to England in the late 18th century, where the Samoyed’s regal coat and warm personality made them a fast favorite among the English elite.
 They were the breed of choice for Alexandra of Denmark, who became Queen of the United Kingdom and the British Dominions in 1901 after the death of Queen Victoria.

 A Sammie who is left to his or her own devices too often may act out due to physical and mental frustrations.
 Paying extra attention to this breed will help it stay happy and stimulated.
 Because they’re quite accepting of other dogs, having a canine playmate for Sammies is a good way to make sure that all of their exercise needs are met.